 If you ever plan on traveling through Indiana, stop at Fair Oaks Farm.
-No, really, stop there and better yet, make your trip into an overnight stay.
+No, really, stop there, and better yet, make your trip into an overnight stay.
 Fair Oaks Farm is a modern working farm and at the same time, designed for tourists to visit.
 The concept behind Fair Oaks Farm is to give visitors a real view of a modern farm experience.
 The admission fee is reasonable.
-We purchased the one-day pass for $20 and includes the fee for bus tours to the dairy cows and the hog barn.
+We purchased the one-day pass for $20 which includes the fee for bus tours to the dairy cows and the hog barn.
 It’s family-friendly with lots of activities for families, even the very young.

 The farm is located at 856 N. 600 E., Fair Oaks, IN.
 It’s right off of Interstate 65 and very easy to find.

 Overnight accommodations at the fairfield inn and Suites